nicklafferty/craftycody/content/life/planting-a-drought-tolerant-garden.md

 I'm going to be writing about plants that do well specifically in my area of Texas but don't worry!
 I'll tell you how you can find plants that thrive where you live too.

-## How do I know so much about plants?
+## Where did I learn about plants?

 I'm currently a [Master Gardener trainee](https://mastergardener.tamu.edu/become/) and only a few volunteer hours short of getting my certification.
 There are Master Gardener programs all over the country.
 Your state's agricultural school will most likely be the one sponsoring it.